leroycep/augr/GUIDE.md

 ### Duration

 Writing a duration will subtract it from the current time.
-The [`parse_duration`] crate is used, which supports the standard set by [systemd.time] and more.
+The [`parse_duration`] crate is used, which supports the standard set by [systemd.time][systemd-time] and more.

 ```sh
 $ # Get a summary of the week